 - Completion of developmental math, reading and writing sequence;

 - Transition from developmental into college algebra and Composition I;

 - Completion of two critical gatekeeper courses- College algebra and English Composition I;

 - Student completion and success rates.

 Each semester data is collected and analyzed with regard to each of our chosen initiatives.
 The results are reviewed and possible modifications are proposed.
-The continuous evaluation allows Lone Star to continue increasing student success.
+The continuous evaluation allows Lone Star College to continue increasing student success.